codsen/codsen/packages/object-merge-advanced/README.md

 ## In practice

-In practice I needed this library to normalise JSON files — generate a "schema" object (a superset of all used keys) and fill any missing keys within all JSON files.
+In practice I needed this library to normalise JSON files - [generate](https://github.com/codsen/json-comb-core#getkeyset) a "schema" object (a superset of all used keys) and fill any missing keys within all JSON files.
 Also, JSON files get their keys sorted.
-That library is used to keep us sane when using JSON to store content for email templates — it's enough to add one unique key in one JSON, and all other templates' content files get it added as well.
+That library is used to keep us sane when using JSON to store content for email templates - it's enough to add one unique key in one JSON, and all other templates' content files get it added as well.

+I use unidirectional merging when dealing with content mapping JSON files which are by definition unidirectional-flow (always overwrite normal data JSON files).

 ## Use